tylerchilds/bytesize/_posts/2019-03-12-web-anatomy/index.md

 ---

 ## Prerequisites
 This post assumes you've got a web browser, a text editor, and can create an HTML Document.
-If that doesn't make sense, no worries, just go and check out the post title Hello World.
+If that doesn't make sense, no worries, just go and check out the post titled Hello World.

 ## Overview
 Every webpage is made up primarily of three technologies: Hypertext Markup Language (HTML), Cascading Style Sheets (CSS) and JavaScript (JS).
 Each of these has a distinct role and when they're all can combined produce amazing user experiences.